Published: 5th March 2021

 Another place I’d recommend is Lyme Regis in Dorset where you must go fossil hunting along the Jurassic Coast.
-We had a great, very posh but very lovely meal at Hix Oyster and Fish House which is right on the beach.
+We had a very lovely meal at The Oyster & Fish House on a hilltop, which overlooks the harbour.

 Finally, after going “glamping”, I have to say, everybody should try it.
 It’s basically posh camping and you can do it in a number of different ways.
 We’ve done it with a company called Feather Down Farms and we loved it.

 That’s easy: Wagamamas!
 My husband loves it, I love it and my kids love it.

 It’s great they way they do their menu so you can tell at a glance what’s vegetarian and whats gluten free.
 But most of all it’s good food and good value.

 It would start on a sunny day in London with breakfast at home with all the family and then we would probably travel to somewhere outside London like the New Forest for a walk followed by a great lunch.

 So in an nutshell – sunshine, fresh air and being with my family.